 Located in the heart of Colombo, Maniumpathy is surrounded by art galleries, chic boutiques, coffee shops, restaurants, leading shopping centers and national monuments.
 Formerly a home to five generations of a family originating in Jaffna, Maniumpathy has evolved at the hands of each generation.Visit Website

 Ulagalla features a 150-year-old mansion at its centre, with 20 private, ecologically-built villas spread across 58 acres of lush greenery.
 The lush environment, stunning landscaping, and exquisite attention to comfort, makes for an unforgettable experience amidst a green oasis.
 Ulagalla is also just 1.5 hours away from Sigiriya and Pollonaruwa.Visit Website

 The Kandy House

-All tours with a licensed Bhutanese guide proficient in your preferred language
+A licensed guide proficient in your preferred language